talveal/crowdfunding-etl/README.md

 ## Instructions
 The instructions for this mini project are divided into the following subsections:

-💠 Create the Category and Subcategory DataFrames
+💠 Create the Category and Subcategory DataFrames <br>
-💠 Create the Campaign DataFrame
+💠 Create the Campaign DataFrame<br>
-💠 Create the Contacts DataFrame
+💠 Create the Contacts DataFrame<br>
-💠 Create the Crowdfunding Database
+💠 Create the Crowdfunding Database<br>

 ## Create the Category and Subcategory DataFrames
 1. Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns: